LIFTON,

 The Warren Commission Report states, "The bus ride.- According to the reconstruction of time and events which the Commission found most credible, Lee Harvey Oswald left the building approximately 3 minutes after the assassination, probably walked east on Elm Street for seven blocks to the corner of Elm and Murphy where he boarded a bus which was heading back in the direction of the Depository Building, on its way to the Oak Cliff section of Dallas.
 (See Commission Exhibit 1119-A, p.158)

 Note the quantifiers, “found most credible,” “approximately,” and “probably.”
 We are on very shaky ground already.
 Three quantifiers in the first sentence.
 Why would Oswald take a bus?
 Well, according to the official WC version of Oswald he doesn’t have a drivers license, he doesn’t own a car.
 He didn’t hot-wire one and drive off.
 He didn’t get in a car with someone, that would sound conspiratorial.
 So, public transport is the only solution.
-But, why get on one that was going right back towards the crime scene?
-It makes no sense.
-Why walk several blocks, in a straight line, along Elm Street, which has three lanes of traffic all facing you, all going back towards the crime scene?
-It makes no sense.

 The Warren Commission Report tells us, "When Oswald was apprehended, a bus transfer marked for the Lakewood-Marsalis route was found in his shirt pocket.
 The transfer was dated "Fri.
 Nov.
 22, `63" and was punched in two places by the bus driver.
 On the basis of this punchmark, which was distinctive to each Dallas driver, the transfer was conclusively identified as having been issued by Cecil J. McWatters. ( See WC Report p.
 157.)